edgarfelipe/website-portifolio-felipefernandes/src/content/topprojects/lpe.md

 color: '#fff'
 ---

-Landing Page criada para exercita os conhecimentos em HTML, CSS e JavaScript
+Landing Page created to exercise knowledge in HTML, CSS and JavaScript